britram/rains-prototype/draft-trammell-rains-protocol.md

 respond to, and Notifications to the Messages they respond to.
 Tokens MUST be treated as opaque values by RAINS servers.

-A Message sent in response to a Query MUST contain the token of the Message containing the Query.
+A Message sent in response to a Query (normal and update) MUST contain the token of the Message containing the Query.
 Otherwise, the Message MUST contain a token selected by the server originating it, so that future Notifications can be linked to the Message causing it.
 Likewise, a Notification sent in response to a Message MUST contain the token from the Message causing it (where the new Message contains a fresh token selected by the server).
 This allows sending multiple Notifications within one Message and the receiving server to respond to a Message containing Notifications (e.g. when it is malformed).

 Since tokens are used to link queries to replies, and to link notifications to messages, regardless of the sender or recipient of a message, they MUST be